Belfer-Aptman Dissertation Research Award

 The Melissa Institute for Violence Prevention and Treatment is a not-for-profit educational, research and consultative organization that was established to honor the memory of Melissa Aptman, a Miami native who was murdered in May 1995.
 The Melissa Institute provides scholarship awards to support violence prevention research.

-The Melissa Institute is offering four awards of $2,000 each.
+The Melissa Institute is offering two awards of $2,000 each.
 The awards are available to graduate students who address issues of violence prevention and/or treatment.
 The award must be used to support expenses that are directly related to the dissertation research (e.g., subject fees, computer time, equipment).
 It may not be used for tuition, personal travel or personal expenses.

 - Applicants must